wh-alice/mig_visualstudio/vs/misc/9b78170e-abee-400c-9e61-c2dddeaab1db.md

 ---
-title: "UnregisterExtenderProvider() cannot be used to unregister an Extender Provider that was not registered through RegisterExtenderProvider()." ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"
+title: "UnregisterExtenderProvider() cannot be used to unregister an Extender Provider that was not registered through RegisterExtenderProvider(). | testtitle" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"